antonioribeiro/google2fa/readme.md

 ## Server Time

-It's really important that you keep your server time in sync with some NTP server, on Ubuntu you can add this the crontab:
+It's really important that you keep your server time in sync with some NTP server, on Ubuntu you can add this to the crontab:

     ntpdate ntp.ubuntu.com